rackerlabs/docs-core-infra-user-guide/cloud_interfaces/API/cloudservers_API.rst

-The SDK QuickStart adds examples in several popular programming languages, demonstrating how to use that language to code some commonly-used requests to the
+The SDK QuickStart adds examples in several popular programming languages, demonstrating how to use each language to code some commonly-used requests to the
 Cloud Servers API.